quicken/aws-meerkat/README.md

 The lambda execution role required the following permissions in addition to the standard lambda execution permissions:

-- dynamodb:PutItem
+- dynamodb:PutItem (To the table created for this lambda)
-- dynamodb:GetItem
+- dynamodb:GetItem (To the table created for this lambda)
 - codebuild:BatchGetBuilds
-- sts:AssumeRole (The role assumed to interact with code deploy.
-See the CODE_DEPLOY_ARN in environment variables.)
+- sts:AssumeRole (If using cross account deployments, the role assumed to interact with code deploy.
+See the information for the DEPLOY_ARN environment variables.)

 ## Setup